plone/plone.recipe.zope2instance/README.txt

   To set up a ZEO server, you can use the plone.recipe.zeoserver recipe.
   Defaults to 'off'.

+blob-storage
+  The location of the blob zeocache, defaults to `var/blobcache`.
+If `shared-blob` is on it defaults to `var/blobstorage`.

 shared-blob
-  If 'zeo-client' is set to 'on' and 'blob-storage' is set to a directory that is shared between this instance and the ZEO server (as configured by the 'blob-dir' setting on zeo.conf, then setting 'shared-blob' to 'on' causes this instance not to stream the blob file through the ZEO connection, but just to send the information of the file location to the ZEO server.
-You can only use this if your database and application processes run on the same machine or share a filesystem via NFS or similar technology.
+  Defaults to `off`.
+Set this to `on` if the ZEO server and the instance have access to the same directory.
+Either by being on the same physical machine or by virtue of a network file system like NFS.
+Make sure this instances `blob-storage` is set to the same directory used for the ZEO servers `blob-storage`.
+In this case the instance will not stream the blob file through the ZEO connection, but just send the information of the file location to the ZEO server, resulting in faster execution and less memory overhead.

 ZEO authentication
 ------------------